Organizations should discover three ways to make failure acceptable in their culture, write Roger Hallowell, Hervé Coyco, Randall White and Mary Logan

 Positivity can be observed in leaders’ approaches to encouraging others to run toward opportunity, ambiguity and risk.
 Consider Ingvar Kamprad, the late founder of Ikea, who renounced his greatest lifetime mistake of associating with the Swedish far-right in the 1940s.

-“Torbjorn Loof had spent days preparing his presentation for Ikea’s annual preview of new products.
+“Torbjorn Loof had spent days looking for an office chair that’d transform the market for Ikea’s annual preview of new products.
 Back in the 1990s, product managers like himself would show off the latest ideas for flat-pack furniture and other accessories to Ingvar Kamprad, the company’s legendary founder.

 “But after just two minutes of the full-day meeting, Kamprad piped up.
 “I’m sorry to interrupt you, but I want to change the agenda completely,” he told Loof and others present.
 “I only want to talk about all the mistakes you have made — it’s only through mistakes that you learn”…[Loof noted] “He [Kamprad] wanted to know who had made the biggest mistakes in Ikea.
 Sometimes there were prizes for those who had made the biggest.”